oasis9594/Remind-Me/README.md

 # Remind-Me
-Alarms, Reminders and Location Reminders
+Alarms, Reminders and Location Reminders all in one place.
+You can also use calculation alarm.